JetBrains/teamcity-documentation/topics/upgrade-notes.md

 Filtering test occurrences by branch (`.../app/rest/testOccurrences?locator=branch(XXX)` request) has been changed.
 It used to support only branch names with case-sensitive matching.
 Now, the `XXX` value supports branch locators (the same as when filtering builds): it is case-insensitive by default and matches the `<default>` branch display name.

+### Other changes

+* TeamCity has dropped support for Internet Explorer.
+Please use Microsoft Edge instead.

 ## Changes from 2019.2.2 to 2019.2.3

 ### Reworked .NET build runner